 Practicing the exam questions with a comprehensive study guide will not only familiarize you with the tone and structure of the final paper, it will also help you recognize the level of attention and insight you need to put into and gain from your prep.

 This is because, as we’ve gone through in the four practice questions, the question and answer choices require a broad understanding of concepts in order to answer.
-Where most exams in the strength, conditioning and fitness cert arena require a general memorisation of the principle text or study resources, CSCS requires that you internally get what’s going on in a practical way.
+Where most exams in the strength, conditioning and fitness cert arena require general memorization of the principle text or study resources, CSCS requires that you internally get what’s going on in a practical way.

 CSCS Study Guide